PogoDigitalism/Budgie/README.md

 </div>

 ### Budgie 🐦
-A Crypto Wallet from the core
+A crypto wallet manager from the core

 ⚠️ WIP, under construction but public to share the journey.